Scimitar oryx

-The scimitar oryx (Oryx dammah), also known as the scimitar-horned oryx and the Sahara oryx, is a Oryx species that was once widespread across North Africa.
-In 2000, it was declared extinct in the wild on the IUCN Red List.
+The scimitar oryx (Oryx dammah), also known as the scimitar-horned oryx and the Sahara oryx, is an Oryx species that was once widespread across North Africa and parts of West Africa and Central Africa.
+In 2000, it was declared extinct in the wild on the IUCN Red List, but in 2023 it was downlisted to endangered, with a reintroduced population in Chad.
+This particular oryx is adapted to harsh desert conditions and can survive for months or even years without drinking water.
+A grazing animal, it derives most of its daily moisture intake from plants.